Fariba-Kamani/online-bank-account-system/README.md

 ##### Languages Used

-HTML, CSS, Python
+Python

-##### Frameworks, Libraries & Programs Used
+##### Libraries Used

+* gspread: I have used this library to interact with Google Sheets from the Python application which allows retrieving, updating, and appending data in Google Sheets.

+* google.oauth2.service_account.Credentials: It handles authentication to connect the Python app with the Google Sheets API securely.
+I have used this library to authenticate and authorize my app to read and write data in Google Sheets.

+* datetime: This library which Provides functions for handling date and time has been used to log transaction date and time in the Google Sheets for historical records.

+* tabulate: I used this library to format and display tabular data as text tables.
+I chose to display the actions menu and the transaction history in a table format for better readability in the terminal.

 #### Features

 #### Future implementations

- * Pay bills and set up automatic payments.
- * Get notified of suspicious activity or failed login attempts.
+ * Add multi-currency support.
+ * Implement email or SMS notifications for transactions.
+ * Deploy the project as a web-based application.

 - - -
 ## Deployment

 ### Heroku

-The Application has been deployed from GitHub to Heroku by following the steps:
+This project was deployed using Code Institute's moock terminal for Heroku.
+The Application has been deployed from GitHub to Heroku by following the steps below:

-1. Create or log in to your account at heroku.com
+1. Log in to your account at heroku.com
-2. Create a new app, add a unique app name ( for example corri-construction-p3) and then choose your region
+2. Create a new app, add a unique app name (for example online-bank-account-system) and then choose your region
 3. Click on create app
 4. Go to "Settings"
-5. Under Config Vars add the private API key information using key 'CRED' and into the value area copy the API key information added to the .json file.
+5. Under Config Vars add the private API key information using key 'CREDS' and into the value area copy the API key information added to the .json file.
 Also add a key 'PORT' and value '8000'.
 6. Add required buildpacks (further dependencies).
 For this project, set it up so Python will be on top and Node.js on bottom
 7. Go to "Deploy" and select "GitHub" in "Deployment method"
 8. To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below.
 9. Choose the branch you want to build your app from
-10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
+10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with new changes pushed to your GitHub repository
 11. Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.

-### Local Development

-#### How to Fork

-To fork the repository:

-1. Log in (or sign up) to Github.
+### Branching the GitHub Repository using GitHub Desktop and Visual Studio Code

-2. Go to the repository for this project, [fariba-kamani/rockScissorsPaperLizardSpock](https://github.com/Fariba-Kamani/rockScissorsPaperLizardSpock).
+1. Go to the GitHub repository.
-3. Click the Fork button in the top right corner.
+2. Click on the branch button in the left hand side under the repository name.

-#### How to Clone

-To clone the repository:

-1. Log in (or sign up) to GitHub.
-2. Go to the repository for this project, [fariba-kamani/rockScissorsPaperLizardSpock](https://github.com/Fariba-Kamani/rockScissorsPaperLizardSpock)
-3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
-4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
-5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
-Press enter.
+3. Give your branch a name.
+4. Go to the CODE area on the right and select "Open with GitHub Desktop".
+5. You will be asked if you want to clone the repository - say yes.
+6. GitHub desktop will suggest what to do next - select Open code using Visual Studio Code.

+The deployed project live link is [HERE](https://online-bank-account-system-0e5e73e47365.herokuapp.com/) - ***Use Ctrl (Cmd) and click to open in a new window.***

 - - -